 6. The term group means a two or more persons who are associated with each other who have not followed university requirements for recognition as an organization.

 7. The term university official means any person employed by the university, including but not limited to Resident Advisors, Residence Hall Directors, law enforcement officers, and other administrative and professional staff.

 8. The term hearing body means any person(s) authorized by the Senior Vice President and Dean for Campus Life to hold a disciplinary hearing, to determine whether a student has violated the Code, and to recommend sanctions.
-This term includes the Conduct Council, the Peer Review Board, the Greek Review Board, and conduct officers.
+This term includes the Conduct Council, the Peer Review Board, the Sorority/Fraternity Life Review Board, and conduct officers.

 9. The term conduct officer means any person(s) authorized by the Director of Student Conduct to hold preliminary meetings, conduct investigations, hold conduct hearings, and determine whether a student has violated the Code as well as recommend sanctions.
 This term includes the Director of Student Conduct.

 10. The term organization means a number of students who have followed the university requirements for recognition.
 This term includes, but is not limited to, student organizations recognized by the Office of Student Leadership and Service through the Student Government Association, Greek letter organizations recognized by the Office of Sorority and Fraternity Life, athletic teams organized by Athletics and Recreation (including varsity, and intramural sports teams), and organizations recognized and/or advised by other administrative units of the university.

 11. The terms notify in writing or transmit in writing mean send via electronic mail to student's Emory e-mail address, to mail (U.S. or campus) written notice to the student's most recent address of record, or to hand deliver written notice to the student,

 12. The term preponderance of evidence means it is more likely than not that a violation occurred.